-On an average, you should consume no more than about 2,300 mcg of sugar.
+On an average, you should consume no more than about 2,300 mcg of salt.
 A high sodium diet can lead to several problems such as heart disease and blood pressure besides hair loss.
 Sodium is available everywhere in canned foods, soups and is present even in foods that you consume unknowingly such as breads and salads.
 Where iodised salts contain both sodium and iodine that are required to regulate bodily functions, too much of it can definitely be detrimental.
 You should speak with your doctor with regard to the amount of salt you should consume.

 Iodised salt = Iodine + Salt